Passive Transport

 Lastly, the type of membrane impacts passive transport.
 Some cell membranes are more permeable, which means they let particles through more easily.
 Others are less permeable, slowing down the movement of particles.

-So, concentration, temperature, particle size, and membrane type all influence how quickly and easily passive transport happens in cells.
+So, concentration, temperature, particle size, and membrane type all influence how quickly and easily this process happens in cells.